fullmetalbrackets/blog/src/pages/blog/setting-up-a-container-stack-with-docker-compose.md

 ---
 layout: "@layouts/BlogPost.astro"
-title: "Setting up a Docker container stack with Docker-Compose"
+title: "Setting up a Docker container stack with Docker Compose"
 description: "I've been running a bunch of services on my home server in docker containers for a few years now.
 It's quick and easy to set up once you get used to it.
-Here's a quick and dirty guide to installing Docker and Docker-Compose, and getting several containers up and running."
+Here's a quick and dirty guide to installing Docker and Docker Compose, and getting several containers up and running."
 pubDate: "September 29, 2022"
+updatedDate: "August 11, 2023"
 tags:
   - Self-Hosting
   - Docker
   - Linux
-  - Command Line
 ---

 ## Sections